tari-project/tari/RFC/src/RFC-0230_HTLC.md

 * MUST include a lock height in the kernel of their transaction,
 * MUST include the lock height in the signature challenge to stop tampering with the lock height after the transaction was constructed.

-This add the following requirement to a miner:
+This adds the following requirement to a miner:
 * MUST not add any transaction to the new [block] to be mined where the blockchain's block height has not already exceeded the transaction's lock height.

 This also adds the following requirement to a [base node]: